shawalkhalid667/Omniscient-Debugger-In-Python/README.md

 At runtime, we swap out the original assembly instruction with a one byte instruction to generate a software interrupt.
 (0xCC, or int 3)
 How are debuggers made omniscient (state capture, scaling issues, record and replay, syscalls)

+# Implementation:

+Since debugger needs to capture state after every instruction, it needs to interrupt after every instruction resulting in frequent context switches.
+Python to c back to python several times for each debugging step accumulates quickly Other sources of overhead
+Ptrace is a libc function, we need to interface with c code Data types need to be converted at each call

+#Conclusion:

+Providing developers with the ability to create a line-by-line execution.

+Enabling developers to debug both forward and backward with the help of time travel debugging.

+With the help of ptrace access to the complete stack being used by program.